happyknighttk/push_swap/README.md

 # PUSH_SWAP

-Push Swap is a C program that performs a stack operation to sort given numbers using various sorting algorithms.
+Push Swap is a C program that performs a stack operation to sort given numbers using the radix sorting algorithm.

 ## Usage